 What's Needed To Qualify

-Qualifying as a Ski Club Leader requires attending and passing the two-week Ski Club Leaders’ course – usually held in Tignes every December – which covers areas including mountain safety, technique, leadership and snowcraft.
+Qualifying as a Ski Club Leader requires attending and passing the two-week Ski Club Leaders’ course – which will be held in Zermatt in December – which covers areas including mountain safety, technique, leadership and snowcraft.

 Being a Leader also involves a variety of personal qualities – Leaders spend most of their time in a group environment so being sociable and having a genuine desire to help others are important.
 Organisational skills and being able to speak a foreign language are also desirable.